anaef/lua-linear/README.md

 #### `linear.totable (vector|matrix)`

-Converts a vector or matrix to a Lua table.
+Converts a vector or matrix into a Lua table.
 The Lua table uses only standard Lua types, and can be converted back to a vector or matrix by passing it to `linear.tolinear`.